 Thailand orders additional 30 mln doses of Pfizer-BioNTech vaccine

-BANGKOK, Nov 23 (Reuters) - Thailand on Tuesday ordered another 30 million doses of Pfizer-BioNTech's COVID-19 vaccine, a government spokesman said.

-The order is expected to be delivered in the first quarter of next year, Thanakorn Wangboonkongchana said.
+BANGKOK, Nov 23 (Reuters) - Thailand on Tuesday ordered an additional 30 million doses of Pfizer-BioNTech's PFE.N, 22UAy.DE COVID-19 vaccine, government spokesman Thanakorn Wangboonkongchana said, with delivery expected to begin in the first quarter of next year.

+The latest order is on top of 30 million Pfizer-BioNTech shots due to arrive this year and 60 million doses of the AstraZeneca AZN.L vaccine slated for 2022.

+Thailand, which manufactures AstraZeneca vaccines, has so far inoculated about 54% of the 72 million people in the country.

 (Reporting by Panarat Thepgumpanat and Chayut Setboonsarng Editing by Ed Davies)